mvextensions/mvbasic/doc/DeveloperIntro.md

 ![fork](screenshots/devguide/fork.png)

-After a few seconds of churning, you will be taken to a brand new repo, that is an exact copy of the MV Extensions repo:
+After a few seconds of churning, you will be taken to your brand new repo, that is an exact copy of the MV Extensions repo:

 ![forkresult](screenshots/devguide/forkresults.png)